ESPHome CO2 sensor

 Connect the hardware

-I’ve made a scheme how to connect the SenseAir S8 to the ESP.
+I’ve made a diagram showing how to connect the SenseAir S8 to the ESP.

-The ESP and sensor don’t come with pins, so you need to solder a bit to connect the male-to-male dupont cables between the sensor and the ESP.
+The ESP and sensor don’t come with pins, so you need to solder on some pins to connect the male-to-male dupont cables between the sensor and the ESP.

 Connect the SenseAir S8 to the ESP